 For the cookie crust:

-- Have ready a 9-inch pie pan with removable bottom.
+- Preheat oven to 350°F (180°C).
+Have ready a 9-inch pie pan with removable bottom.
 An 8-inch also works but the crust will be thicker.

-- Mix crumbs with melted butter in a medium bowl until it resembles wet sand.
+- Mix 2 cups plain cookie crumbs with ½ cup unsalted butter in a medium bowl until it resembles wet sand.

-- Pat onto a removable 24cm pan and press well, starting at the edges and the angles were it joins the bottom part and make sure it's pressed and compact.
+- Pat onto a removable 24cm pan and press well, starting at the edges and the angles where it joins the bottom part.
+Make sure it's pressed and compact but don't overdo it.
 This will help when removing the pie from the pan.

 - Bake for 10 minutes, until lightly golden and dry.
 Let cool completely on metal rack before filling.